Talos-crypto/talos-crypto/_home-items/4-smartphone_as_gateway.markdown

 description: |
 ---

-With Talos, the user regains control over their data, such that no unauthoroized entities can see the plaintext data.
+With Talos, the user regains control over their data, such that no unauthorized entities can see the plaintext data.
 The user can decide with whom to share their data.